Z. D. Scott

 Scott's candidacy was eventually unsuccessful.
 At the time, Scott was residing in Huron, South Dakota.
 He also maintained a farm in Grant County.
 In 1895, Scott was living in Mississippi, on land he had purchased near the Gulf of Mexico (near Biloxi).
 Another newspaper column, again titled "Great Scott!", also in The Daily Huronite at the time noted that Scott has "established a co-operative colony" there with "a few others of socialistic proclivities" would "live on fish and oysters and dream dreams".

 Z. D. Scott was one of the original founders, an active member, lecturer and treasurer of the Dakota Farmers' Alliance.
-He resided in Milbank, Dakota Territory during the late 1880s."Huronitems", The Daily Huronite, Friday, July 19, 1889, Huron, South Dakota, United States Of America By 1892, Scott was also the president of the Alliance Hail Association, an association providing hail damage insurance to farmers."ALLIANCE HAIL ASSOCIATION", The Daily Huronite, Thursday, April 28, 1892, Huron, South Dakota, United States Of America He was also a member and organizer of the Milbank Knights of Labor."The Knights of Labor", The Daily Huronite, Wednesday, June 19, 1889, Huron, South Dakota, United States Of America Scott, also a notable writer, also wrote articles for The Watertown Public Opinion in Watertown, South Dakota.
+He resided in Milbank, Dakota Territory during the late 1880s.
+By 1892, Scott was also the president of the Alliance Hail Association, an association providing hail damage insurance to farmers.
+He was also a member and organizer of the Milbank Knights of Labor.
+Scott, also a notable writer, also wrote articles for The Watertown Public Opinion in Watertown, South Dakota.

 Scott is remembered presently mainly on the basis of his socialist political beliefs at the time.
 An 1897 article in The Aberdeen Daily News lauded Scott as an "erstwhile tireless exponent" of socialism "who had the courage to put his convictions to the test".
 The same article also gave recognition to Scott's service to the Dakota Farmers' Alliance, describing him as a "tireless worker for it [sic] success, directing much of his time to increasing its membership and spreading its usefulness."
 A 1993 publication described that Scott was "held in high esteem" across the Dakota Territory at the time, and had become one of the leading figures for the co-operative commonwealth movement of the time.